expo/create-react-native-app/create-react-native-app/README.md

 ## Development

-`yarn && npm start` will start a watcher that will build artifacts and place them in the build directory.
+`yarn && yarn start` will start a watcher that will build artifacts and place them in the build directory.